 - “Set and forget” part of my retirement portfolio.

-I think indexed products make sense for the majority of investors.
+I think ETFs for indexing can work for the majority of investors.

-Indexing is part of our plan to have an investment portfolio worth $1 million+ (excluding pensions and home value) to retire on by 2028.
+Using ETFs within our portfolio, our plan is to have an investment portfolio worth $1 million+ (excluding pensions and home value) to retire on by 2028.

 My Asset Allocation Strategy